This Fort Duquesne blog header is a Google SketchUp model rendered in easy-to-use Shaderlight from ArtVPS (free trial for both PC and Mac!)

 House of Cards

-Wow, check this out!
+Watch artist Bryan Berg make magic happen in the YouTube video below.
 It's a house of cards made entirely with freestanding, unattached playing cards.
 And it's not just any card house-- it's the Rhode Island State House!

 Tuesday, September 21, 2010